MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 :::image type="content" source="../media/adoption-guide/on-premises-remote-data.svg" alt-text="Zero Trust applies to data regardless of where it lives or moves." lightbox="../media/adoption-guide/on-premises-remote-data.svg":::

 The guidance in this article walks through how to get started with and progress your strategy for identifying and protecting sensitive data.
-If your organization is subject to regulations that protect data, use the **Proactively meet regulatory and compliance requirements** article in this series (under development) to learn how to apply what you learn in this article to protecting data that is regulated.
+If your organization is subject to regulations that protect data, use the [Meet regulatory and compliance requirements](meet-regulatory-compliance-requirements.md) article in this series to learn how to apply what you learn in this article to protecting data that is regulated.

 ## Why business leaders think about protecting sensitive data